 Well, I finally made it out to one of the restaurants whose name keeps popping up in allergy support groups I’ve joined and in conversations about allergy-friendly restaurants I’ve been having.

-Famoso Neapolitan Pizzeria, conveniently located in The Annex (Toronto), is not allergen-free, but it is extraordinarily allergen-friendly.
+Conveniently located in The Annex (Toronto), Famoso Neapolitan Pizzeria is extraordinarily allergy-friendly—but not allergen free.
 If you aren’t sure you’re comfortable bringing your food-allergic kid into an eating spot that isn’t 100% free of your child’s allergen, this mama’s experience might make you think again:

 “Their processes and policies make it the only place that could accommodate my son’s 12+ allergies.
 The first time we ate there, I cried I was so happy.”

-That’s local allergy mom and founder of a downtown Toronto allergy support group Allison Venditti.
+That’s local allergy mom and leader of a downtown Toronto allergy support group Allison Venditti.
 And if she and her family can confidently enjoy a meal at this pizzeria, so can you!

 Let me tell you a little bit more about my experience yesterday:

 Even though I had only heard good things about Famoso Pizzeria, I still felt the need to call in advance and ask a few questions to ease my mind.
-I have to admit, after I explained I’d be bringing a child with several food allergies and asked for a confirmation that they were, in fact, an allergy-friendly establishment, I half expected a response that denoted a genuine lack of interest coupled with zero knowledge and a hint of boredom.
+After I explained I’d be bringing a child with several food allergies and asked for a confirmation that they were, in fact, an allergy-friendly establishment, I half expected a response that denoted a genuine lack of interest coupled with zero knowledge and a hint of boredom.
 (You know, service these days and all that!)

 The young woman on the phone politely informed me of Famoso Pizzeria’s allergy procedures.
 She explained they have a separate area in the back, free of the top allergens, where they prepare any allergy pizza orders.
 Not only that, but they sweep out the pizza oven with an abrasive brush before an allergy pizza goes in.
 They also make sure not to cook more than 1 pizza at a time—since my kid’s allergies aren’t necessarily the same as your kid’s allergies.

 And it only got better when we arrived.
-When I let our server know that my child had several food allergies and started listing them (peanut… tree nut… egg… chickpeas… soy beans… sunflower seeds…), I fully expected that look of pity I get so often these days—you know, the one followed by something like, “Ugh, your poor kid!
+When I let our server know that my child had several food allergies and started listing them (peanut… tree nut… egg… sesame… soy… sunflower…), I fully expected that look of pity I get so often these days—you know, the one followed by something like, “Ugh, your poor kid!
 There are so many delicious foods he won’t be able to eat!”
 (Yes, I’m fully aware of that, but thanks for briefly bringing me back to the 4th stage of the grieving process.
 Oh, and if you say that when my toddler is old enough to understand you, don’t be surprised if I walk away while you’re still in mid-sentence.)

 Anyway, there were no pity parties to be had or food phobias to be fostered today at Famoso Pizzeria.
 Our server asked a bunch of no nonsense questions, and made us feel—well—incredibly normal!
 She then went on to heighten our (already high) comfort levels by explaining that all allergies had been digitally recorded and that the kitchen staff would inform us if any of the pre-made items we had ordered (like a pasta sauce or soup, for example) contained one of my child’s allergens.
 Wonderful.